Showing posts with label Ghost. Show all posts

 🍉🍉🍉2016 Friday, August 19, Watermelon Festival Russellville

-We parked on the street behind the main street and walked one block entering the Watermelon Festival.
+We parked on the street behind the main street and walked one block to enter the Watermelon Festival.

-Posted on the Marquees was "Welcome to the 36th Annual Watermelon Festival."
+Posted on the marquee was "Welcome to the 36th Annual Watermelon Festival."

-Main Street was crowded with vendors on both sides, with many people buying the vendor's wear.
+Main Street was crowded with vendors on both sides, and many people were buying their wares.
 It was a struggle just to walk up the street because it was so crowded.

-It was a little breeze blowing but, not enough to take away the humidity.
+A little breeze was blowing, but not enough to take away the humidity.
 The sky was filled with dark, heavy clouds, ready to burst into rain.

 We could hear the Kerry Gilbert Band beginning to play.

 We could hear the Kerry Gilbert Band as they began to play.
-We walked in the direction of the sound of the music.
+We walked toward the sound of the music.

-When we arrived, in the area of the band, the sun was beaming down right into my eyes, so we had to find a shaded area, where we could watch the band.
+When we arrived in the band area, the sun was beaming down right into my eyes, so we had to find a shaded area where we could watch the band.

-We had brought chairs to set in but left them in the van so, we ended up sitting on the concrete curb near the tables filled with juicy, red, slices of watermelon, free for the taking.
+We had brought chairs to sit in, but left them in the van, so we ended up sitting on the concrete curb near the tables filled with juicy, red slices of watermelon, free for the taking.

-We sat and watched the band play while the watermelons behind me were saying come to get a slice.
+We sat and watched the band play while the watermelons behind me said, "Come get a slice."

-So, I walked to the table that was full of sliced melons and picked out a slice, making sure that I had plenty of napkins.
+So, I walked to the table full of sliced melons and picked out a slice, making sure I had plenty of napkins.

 Free slices of red juicy watermelons!
 Make sure you grab enough paper towels!